Geolm/simd/README.md

 # simd
 NEON/AVX simd library, one header file library.

-This is not a math library, this a multiplatform simd intrinsic "vector size agnostic" library.
+This is a multiplatform simd intrinsic "vector size agnostic" library.
 There are already libraries to translate intrinsics like [SSE2Neon](https://github.com/DLTcollab/sse2neon) for example.
 But the idea behind this library is little different : with the same code be able to use 256 bits AVX on my intel-based computer and 128 bits NEON on my M1 Mac.

+# optional header
+* simd_math.h : contains math (sin/cos for example) specific functions
+* [simd_collision.h](simd_collision.md) : 2d collision functions, batch collision to fully use SIMD registers

 # example